Get Involved

 Today there are tons of books with the same title, “The Art of War”, applying the concepts of Sun Tzu to many fields, from marketing to management.
 This Chinese General and strategist, born in 544 BC, even today has a major impact on society.
 The quote above in our case means: “Know the competition and your software, and you will win.”

 I donate my time, knowledge, and resources to the community so that people can have the best for free.
-After knowing my illness, I went to three Medical Committees and retired for disability after receiving the letter from the Social Security on 2.Dec.2022.
-This means I can dedicate my time almost fully to open-source, my greatest passion.
-A friend said that certainly the divine plan was taking place.
+After knowing my illness, I went to three Medical Committees and retired for disability after receiving the official Social Security letter on 2.Dec.2022.
+I can now dedicate my time almost entirely to open-source, my greatest passion.
+Certainly, the divine plan was taking place, like PW said.

 Together, we will change the world!
 We will make the world a better place to live for current and future generations.
 I have a dream: a spiritual, scientific and technological advanced civilisation with space travel technology, where life instead of price has value, happening in my lifetime.